-Has your vacuum cleaner stopped working properly?
-We know how frustrating it can be to clean your home with a vacuum that isn’t suctioning correctly.
+But with intensive usage can come loose suction.
+If your vacuum cleaner stopped working properly recently, one of the most common reasons is that your hose is clogged.
 A clogged hose can disrupt air movement and cause a lot of hassle while you’re cleaning.

 Manufacturers don’t specify how often you should clean your vacuum’s hose.
 But, as a rule of thumb, you should clean your vacuum hose as needed.

-When the suction gets weaker or you begin to smell bad odors coming from your vacuum, it’s time to clean it.
+“As needed” can be several situations.
+If your vacuum loses suction power you begin to smell bad odors coming from your vacuum, it’s time to clean it.

 This cleaning process applies to all vacuums that have hoses.
 This includes any brand of vacuum such as Shark, Dyson, or even Bissell.

-In any case, always check your user guide to be sure there are no electrical connections in the wand.
+In any case, always check your user manual to be sure there are no electrical connections in the wand.

 Then, detach the vacuum hose from the vacuum.
 How you do this will vary depending on the model you have.

 In most cases, you have to detach the hose from a handle.
 In other cases, you’ll disconnect the hose from a wand, a cleaner head, or a dust cup.
 You’ll either have to twist the hose off or press a release button to remove it.

 If you’re not sure how to remove the hose, stop and check the manufacturer’s guide.